oscar-barlow/apiify/README.md

 **Good:**
 * bunny.csv

-In your Rails API project directory, run `$ apiify new <path-to-csv>`.
+In your Rails API project directory, run `$ apiify new <path-to-csv> [index]`.
 This will run an API-appropriate scaffold via rails (i.e. a model, controller, and serializer will be created; so will a migration).
+The optional [index] argument takes the name of a column header and indexes that column in the database.

 The model's properties will be derived from the CSV column headers, so ensure they are properly named. apiify auto-detects an appropriate property type based on the contents of each column.